 Whether you are finishing the fourth year of a 3+1 or the fifth year of a 4+1 program, MSU and UM have several options available for the clinical internship.
 Through a network of affiliated programs, students can tailor their internship with the help of a program director (link to program director page).
 As a rule, students need a 2.7 - 2.8 cumulative grade-point average in order to qualify for an internship, although provisional admission is sometimes granted.
 Application is made during the autumn semester of the junior year (3+1 students) or the autumn semester of the senior year (4+1 students).

-Affiliated internships available to MSU and UM students (click link for application materials and information):
+Affiliated internships available to MSU and UM students:

-- The Colorado Center for Medical Laboratory Science -
+The Colorado Center for Medical Laboratory Science - Denver, Colorado

-- Providence Sacred Heart School of Medical Laboratory Science - Spokane, Washington
+Providence Sacred Heart Laboratory Science Program - Spokane, Washington

-**Note: this affiliation is available to MSU-Billings students only.
+Note: The UND affiliation is available to MSU-Billings students only.
 MSU and UM students must apply directly to UND for admission to the program.

 Internships available at non-affiliates (for 4+1 students only):

 4+1 students can find additional internships by using the NAACLS search engine